Katikistan/Notes/Networking.md

 ![[Pasted image 20240121163025.png]]
 Congestion control adjusts the sending rate of the sender based on network conditions to prevent packet loss and delays.

 Congestion control, is a mechanism used to prevent network congestion by regulating the rate at which data is sent into the network.
 Congestion occurs when too much data is sent into the network, causing network resources such as bandwidth and buffer space to become exhausted.
 Congestion control is mainly used at the transport layer.
-(Har mere at gøre med den fysiske “tykkelse” på ledingen og hvor meget der kan sendes.)
 ![[blobid21-60f546786ae24.jpeg]]
 ![[Tcp_westwood.gif]]
-### Every step in the reno protocol:
+### Every step in the reno protocol example:
 - slow start
 - triple duplicate loss
 - Fast recovery ssthresh = control window/2 ((new control window = control window/2) + 3)
-- congestion control
+- congestion avoidance
 - triple duplicate loss
 - Fast recovery Fast recovery ssthresh = control window/2 ((new control window = control window/2) + 3)
-- congestion control
+- congestion avoidance
 - timeout (control window = control window/2)
 - slow start
 TCP Tahoe dosent have fast recovery